-Use of constant negative bleed is recommended for most fractional-N applications because it improves the linearity of the charge pump, leading to lower noise and spurious signals than leaving it off.
+Use of constant negative bleed is recommended for most applications because it improves the linearity of the charge pump, leading to lower noise and spurious than if the negative bleed is left off.
 To enable negative bleed, write 1 to BL9 (Bit DB29), and to disable negative bleed, write 0 to BL9 (Bit DB29).

-Do not use negative bleed when operating in integer-N mode, that is, when FRAC1 = FRAC2 = 0, or when f{PFD} is greater than 100 MHz.
+Use negative bleed only when operating in fractional-N mode, that is, FRAC1 = FRAC2 = 0.
+Do not use negative bleed for f{PFD} greater than 100 MHz.